The integral cohomology rings of four-dimensional toric orbifolds: Toric morphisms

 \section{Toric morphisms}

-Toric morphisms of toric varieties refer to the equivariant maps with respect to the associated torus actions.
+A toric morphism between toric varieties refers to an equivariant map with respect to the associated torus actions.
 In this section, we define a toric morphism in the context of toric orbifolds discussed in Section \ref{sec_preliminaries} and develop tools to calculate integral cohomology rings of toric orbifolds.

 \begin{dfn} Let $(P,\lambda)$ and $(P',\lambda')$ be characteristic pairs of dimension $d$ and~$d'$, respectively.
 Then \begin{itemize} \item a \emph{compatible pair} $(\psi_1,\psi_2)\colon \PA\times \TA\to \PB\times \TB$ is the product map of a continuous map $\psi_1\colon P \to P'$ and a Lie group homomorphism $\psi_2 \colon T^d \to T^{d'}$ such that for any face $E$ of $P$ there exists a face $E'$ of $P'$ satisfying